16 Best Day Trips from Ljubljana, Slovenia

 Couple rowing to Bled Island

-There are a ton of amazing things do & see in Bled, but of all the reasons to visit, none is simpler than being amazed while walking around the lake, staring into the crystalline waters among the snow-capped Julien Alps.
+There are a ton of amazing things to see & do in Bled.
+But of all the reasons to visit, none is simpler than being amazed while walking around the lake, staring into the crystalline waters among the snow-capped Julien Alps.

 Want to save major time?
-Join in on the small-group private Half-Day Lake Bled Tour from Ljubljana!
+Join in on the small-group private Half-Day Lake Bled Tour!
 The tour includes round-trip transportation and hotel pick-up in Ljubljana.
 Also included is a pletna (row-boat) ride to Bled Island to visit the Church of the Assumption of Mary (entrance fee not included) and a trek up to Bled Castle.

 By public transportation, the easiest way of getting to Lake Bled from Ljubljana is by bus.
 Buses leave Ljubljana hourly (on the hour) for a 75-minute ride.
 From Bled to Ljubljana, buses depart hourly on the half-hour.
 Tickets cost €6.30 each away.